journey-js/journey/README.md

         // Render some text in the body document.body.innerHTML = "Hello World!" // Print Hello in the body

-        // Practically speaking we will offload the DOM rendering to a View Library such as Ractive.js, Vue.js etc.
+        // Practically speaking we will offload the DOM rendering to a View Library such as Ractive, Vue etc.
     }
 });
 ```